metrlith/eTwinning-Knowledge-Base/README.md

+# NOTE (As of 04/06/2025)

+This project is not complete yet!
+The website you will be viewing is the beta release.

+For planned changes, go to [the Roadmap](ROADMAP.md).
+For known issues, view the [Issues](https://github.com/metrlith/eTwinning-Knowledge-Base/issues) page.

 # eTwinning Knowledge Base

 A simple knowledge base application with articles and search functionality, made for eTwinning by an enthusiastic student.
 This project is built with React and uses a JSON file to store articles.
+Simple, isn't it?

 ## Features